hms-networks/flexy-thingworx-connector/README.md

 This should match the app key for the Thingworx instance.

 #### Log Level
 The Thingworx connector uses the HMS Solution Center logging library for application logging to the Ewon Flexy's realtime logs.
-See [Log Level](https://github.com/hms-networks/sc-flexy-logger-lib#log-level) for more information.
+See [Configured Log Level](#configured-logging-level) for more information.

 #### FTP Username
 The username for accessing Ewon Flexy via FTP.
 This user account must be configured for non-UTC time zones to be used on the Flexy.
 See [FTP User Setup](#ftp-user-setup) for more information.